adam-mcdaniel/sage/README.md

 ## Where can I learn more?

-You can read [my blog post](https://adam-mcdaniel-blog.github.io/compilers-for-the-future) about the programming language to learn more about the implementation!
+You can read [my blog post](https://adam-mcdaniel-blog.github.io/compilers-for-the-future) (~20 minute read) about the programming language to learn more about the implementation!

 ## How do I contribute?